 Can I apply from outside the United States?

 No. The second Knight News Challenge on libraries will only accept applications from the United States.

 What questions are on the application?

-We ask a few questions to get a sense of your project, how you're approaching it, and what you've done so far.
-At this first stage, you don't need to provide a budget or a request for a specific amount of funding.
+We ask a few questions to get a sense of your project, how you're approaching it, and who you are.
+During the first stage, you do not need to provide a budget or complete a request for a specific amount of funding.
 We'll ask budget questions in the next stage for those entries selected as semifinalists.

 Have any tips for good applications?